 Improve Cognitive Function

 Studies show that weight lifting can delay memory decline.
-A clinical trial examined mild cognitive impaired people with a notable decline in cognitive abilities.
-Participants who did strength training exercise and brain training experienced improved cognitive function compared to those who underwent brain training therapy alone.
+A clinical trial examined mild cognitively impaired people with a notable decline in cognitive abilities.
+Participants who did a combination of strength training exercise and brain training experienced improved cognitive function compared to those who underwent brain training therapy alone.

 How Does Lifting Weight Affect Your Mental Health?

-Exercise does not only stimulate your heart and muscles.
-Just like your muscle, your brain can change itself when there is an external or internal influence.
+Exercise does not only stimulate your heart and muscles, it stimulates your brain.
+Just like your muscles, your brain can change itself when there is an external or internal influence.
 Recent research shows that certain parts of the brain can change, adapt, and develop.